 "The value I derive is from the data and the insights that it provides.
 The questions I am looking to answer are "Are we effective?", "What are prospects and potential customers looking for?", "How does our current offer shape the interaction and what are we missing?" and "What are the unexpected use cases of new markets we are uncovering?".
 I use CallMiner Analyze to dig through trends and calls to uncover them, which feeds our analytics and strategy efforts." - Rick Britt, VP of AI, CallMiner Research Labs

 We found value in using our own CallMiner software for Sales Conversation Analytics.
 And with the announcement of a new solution within the CallMiner Eureka platform just a few weeks ago, it gets easier.

 With CallMiner Sales Conversation Analytics, enterprise and business development sales teams gain real-time and post-interaction intelligence in an easy-to-use, customizable dashboard.
 Building on existing capabilities found in CallMiner’s Analyze and Coach products, CallMiner Sales Conversation Analytics enables sales executives, directors and supervisors to identify and scale best practices, uncover and act on coaching opportunities, and gain visibility into pipeline health.
+Used correctly it can be one of the best sales software on the market.
 We hope you enjoy our champagne (and ice cream).